 I’m sure you’ve stumbled across art, paintings or photos that use visually stunning color palettes.
 Chances are that the artist or designer put thought into each color and how they work together.
 Let me introduce you to color relationships and harmonies!

-You’ve heard the term complimentary colors, but do you know what defines a compliment?
+You’ve heard the term complementary colors, but do you know what defines a complement?
 Here are the definitions of the various color relationships or harmonies and some great sample palettes you can use in your home!

-Red/orange and blue/green are directly across from each other on the color wheel which makes them complimentary or a perfect pair.
+Red/orange and blue/green are directly across from each other on the color wheel which makes them complementary or a perfect pair.
 (Kind of like wine and chocolate…right?!)

 Although, she only used a little of the bright red-orange color at the tips of the cactus, the bright color holds its own opposite the blue and green split.
 Without the orange, this painting would still be beautiful with an analogous palette (see the explanation of an analogous palette here.)

-In the photo below of the Thistle from Grow Creative, the opposing colors have a wonderful split complimentary relationship.
+In the photo below of the Thistle from Grow Creative, the opposing colors have a wonderful split complementary relationship.